kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Historical Accuracy</summary>
     You are trained in authentication of historical documents and objects.
-When investigating a historical document or other matter of historical interest such as a map or work of art, for example examining a document to determine if it is a forgery, you have Expertise.
-You also have Expertise when authenticating an object from an Ancient culture with which you have proficiency, with Weapons & armor if you have that proficiency, and finally with other objects from your known cultures if you have Archaeology.
+When investigating a historical document or other matter of historical interest such as a map or work of art, for example examining a document to determine if it is a forgery, you have <b>Expertise</b>.
+You also have <b>Expertise</b> when authenticating an object from an Ancient culture with which you have proficiency, with Weapons & armor if you have that proficiency, and finally with other objects from your known cultures if you have Archaeology.
   </details>

   <details>